Posted by John on April 2nd, 2012

 In other news, I’ll be building a table for my workshop as well as a router table soon.
 I’m hoping to get working on the table during the week, but we’ll see.

-We’re still discussing the dining room plans.
+We’re still working on the dining room plans.
 There are a couple decisions we need to make in addition to our configuration question.
 The first is the layout.
 I’ve come to the conclusion, that this is indeed the hardest part of the process.

 The problem arises when I try to stick with that panel width throughout the rest of the room.
 There are a couple small wall sections on either side of the window and below it as well.
 I can’t use the same panel width in those locations because those areas aren’t wide enough.
 But the big problem is the wall on the left.
 It has a doorway in it to the kitchen.
 I can’t use the panel widths I used on the right side wall on the left side without some redesign.
 It either ends up being too short for 3 panels or too wide with 4.
 Changing around the stile widths doesn’t give me a whole lot of room either.
 I’m stuck.